 Barnes & Noble Education Experiences Revenue Decline in Q1

-Jonathan Shar, the CEO of Barnes & Noble Education, expressed enthusiasm about the quarter, stating, "It was a very busy quarter as we completed our milestone equity and refinancing transactions.
+CEO Jonathan Shar called it “a very busy quarter,” noting, “It was a very busy quarter as we completed our milestone equity and refinancing transactions.
 We worked hard to prepare for the upcoming Fall Rush with our store teams, vendors, and other business partners.
-We are excited by the momentum and fresh energy as we enter the new academic year."
-This statement indicates the company's strategic push to enhance its business operations as the academic season approaches.
+We are excited by the momentum and fresh energy as we enter the new academic year.”
+The focus, in short, is on shoring up the balance sheet and getting stores and partners aligned before student demand spikes.

 Frequently Asked Questions